boliqq07/featurebox/docs/Guide/data_type.rst

 >>> state_data = uf.fit_transform()

 .. note::
-    The ``UnionFeature`` could be used for your own table data!
+    The ``UnionFeature`` also could be used for your own table data!

 Addition:
     There one state features transformer to get Polynomial extension for table.

 >>> from featurebox.featurizers.state.union import PolyFeature
 >>> state_features = np.array([[0,1,2,3,4,5],[0.422068,0.360958,0.201433,-0.459164,-0.064783,-0.250939]]).T